cognesence/matcher/doc/api.md

 mvars & with-mvars
-A pseudo matcher name space is maintained, this is not a Clojure name space but rather it is a map (called mvars) which associates named matcher variables with their values. mvars is a lexically bound Clojure symbol accessible within the body of all matcher expressions.
+A matcher (pseudo) namespace is maintained, this is not a Clojure namespace but rather it is a map (called mvars) which associates named matcher variables with their values. mvars is a lexically bound Clojure symbol accessible within the body of all matcher expressions.

-with-mvars provides a simple way to inject variables into matcher name space or shadow existing values.
+with-mvars provides a simple way to inject variables into matcher namespace or shadow existing values.
 See the following example:

 (with-mvars {'a (+ 2 3), 'b (- 3 4)}
   (println mvars)